The Los Angeles County Law Office of Robert S. Schriebman

 There is good news, however: You and your business can make amends and settle accounts with the IRS and State of California.
 Because no two businesses or set of circumstances are exactly alike, you must find a knowledgeable tax attorney to help you navigate the maze of tax code, procedures and paperwork involved, as well as serve as your advocate in litigation, if needed.

-At the Law Office of Robert S. Schriebman, we have over 40 years of experience in helping business owners favorably settle their employment tax debts.
+At Robert S. Schriebman, A Professional Law Corporation, we have over 40 years of experience in helping business owners favorably settle their employment tax debts.
 Contact us at 877-824-1563 to schedule a consultation.

 Some of the solutions to employment tax problems include the following: